webarch-coop/ansible-role-ansible/README.md

 Note that the `url` of the GitHub project is appended with `/releases/latest` to get the URL of the latest release, for example for `community.general` this is [the latest version](https://github.com/ansible-collections/community.general/releases/latest), see the [GitHub releases page](https://github.com/ansible-collections/community.general/releases) for all the versions available..

+### ans_downgrade

+The `ans_downgrade` variable defaults to `false`, if it is set to `true` then this role will install older versions of PyPi packages  Ansible Galaxy Collections even when newer system versions are present.

 ### ans_pkgs

 A list of Debian / Ubuntu packages that are required, for example;